mlsysx/EPAFL/README.md

-# Efficiency of Privacy Attacks in Federated Learning (EPAFL)
+# Efficient Privacy Attacks in Federated Learning (EPAFL)

 If you find this work useful in your research, please cite the following paper: